1920: Horrors of the Heart

-1920: Horrors of the Heart is a 2023 Indian Hindi-language horror film directed by Krishna Bhatt and produced by Vikram Bhatt, Raj Kishor Khaware, Rakesh Juneja and Shwetambari Bhatt and is written by Mahesh Bhatt.
+1920: Horrors of the Heart is a 2023 Indian Hindi-language horror film directed by Krishna Bhatt, written by Mahesh Bhatt, and produced by Vikram Bhatt, Raj Kishor Khaware, Rakesh Juneja and Shwetambari Bhatt.
 It is the fifth film of 1920 film series.
 It stars Avika Gor and Rahul Dev in lead roles.
 Barkha Bisht, Randheer Rai, Danish Pandor, Ketaki Kulkarni, Avtar Gill, and Amit Behl appear in supporting roles.
+The film follows a woman, seeking revenge for the murder-suicide of her father, unleashes his spirit onto her estranged mother, with unexpected consequences.

 Plot

 In 1920 Bombay, 21 year old Meghna's father Dheeraj, a struggling writer commits suicide by hanging himself.
 However, the doctor and the policeman inform Meghna and her boyfriend Arjun that when they dissected Dheeraj's body in the autopsy, they found that even though his cardiovascular system was intact, his heart was missing.
 At the ritual of the cremation of Dheeraj's body, some strange events happen.
 The bottle of holy water burns Meghna's hand and for a moment, she also sees a half-dead brahmin dressed in black clothes.
 After Meghna stumbles upon his personal diary, which uncovers Radhika, her mother's scandalous past of liaisons with British people for monetary gains and fame.
 She learns that her mother had once poisoned her father in an attempt to kill him, but he miraculously survived.
 Unable to endure her deeds, Meghna's mother abandoned her family, eventually marrying the wealthy Maharaja of princely state of Girvaar, Shantanu.
 Stricken by the revelation, Meghna turns to Dheeraj's grave, where she communicates with his spirit.
 Under his guidance and vowing revenge, Meghna goes to her mother's opulent house.

 The first thing that Meghna did was to blow out the sacred lamp (diya) of the house.
 The brahmin from earlier is then seen outside the house, who instructs Dheeraj to enter the house.
 This causes Radhika to experience a nightmare where she sees Dheeraj.
 Shantanu comforts her after she wakes up from the nightmare.
 The next day, the housekeeper tries to again ignite the lamp but fails.
 He is suspicious of Meghna as the lamp never blew out until she started living in the house.

 Meghna forms a bond with her steps sister Aditi, despite Dheeraj's instruction not to let affection distract her from her mission.
 Meghna's boyfriend Arjun has also come to Girvaar and the two share a moment of affection.
 Afterwards in Meghna's dream, Dheeraj becomes angry with her for not ignoring Arjun and threatens to stop working with her in the mission.
 When Meghna wakes up, Arjun has already heard everything in the dream and becomes aware of her destructive intentions towards her mother Radhika.
 He gives her an ultimatum of returning to Bombay with him or else he would tell the truth to her parents.
 That night, he is violently attacked in his hotel at the hands of Dheeraj's spirit.